MaterializeThoughts/fi7note-privacy/index.md

 # Fi7Note – Privacy Policy

-_Last updated: 23 February 2026_
+_Last updated: 16 March 2026_

 Thank you for using **Fi7Note** (“the App”, “we”, “us”, “our”).
 This Privacy Policy explains what data Fi7Note processes, how it is used, and what choices you have.

-Fi7Note is a fitness logging app with free-text workout input and on-device parsing.
+Fi7Note is a fitness logging app with free-text workout input and primarily on-device parsing and storage.

 ---

 ## 1. Overview

 - Fi7Note does **not require a separate Fi7Note account**.
-- Your workout and profile data are primarily stored **locally on your device**.
+- Your workout, profile, and app settings data are primarily stored **locally on your device**.
 - We do **not** run a general cloud sync for your workout history.
-- Certain actions (such as sending feedback by email, and optional markup-feedback transmissions if enabled in your build) can transmit data off-device.
+- Certain user-initiated actions can transmit data off-device, such as sending feedback by email or saving review corrections that are submitted as product-quality feedback.

 ---